An inductor or wire coil that does not have a magnetic core is called an air core inductor.

 Working of Air Core Inductor

-When the terminals of the air core inductors are connected to a source of electric supply source, an electric current starts flowing through the turns of the inductor.
-Due to the magnetic effect of electric current, a magnetic field will establish through the air gap.
+When the terminals of this inductor are connected to a source of electric supply source, an electric current starts flowing through the turns of the inductor.
+Due to the magnetic effect of electric current, a magnetic field is established through the air gap.

-As we know, air is a poor conductor of electric current and magnetic field, thus the air core inductor will have very low inductance.
-Hence, the magnetic field produced by the air core inductor is also weak.
+As we know, the air is a poor conductor of the electric current and magnetic field, thus the air core inductor will have very low inductance.
+Hence, the magnetic field produced by this type of inductor is also weak.

 Let,

-Then, the inductance of the air core inductor is given by,
+Then, the inductance of the air core inductor can be calculated using the following formula.

 Also, we can determine the inductance of the air core inductor using the following formula,